This guide to the 10 best hikes in Asia will aid you in choosing the best trek for your trip to Asia.

 Immersing yourself in Tibetan culture as you trek past prayer flags that decorate canyons in a gorgeous fashion and hiking through lots of wild roses, the Markha Valley is a stunning place to spend time in.

-If you’re tight for time on your Asian hiking adventure, the Chomolhari Trek is a great hike you should consider.
+If you’re tight for time but still want one of the best hikes in Asia, the Chomolhari Trek is a great hike you should consider.
 It is high altitude and pretty rugged but can be completed in a relatively short space of time.

 Taking you through luscious meadows, past herdsmen and their yaks and up rough hills in what is claimed to be the happiest in the world, the Chomolhari Trek seems too good to be true.
 But it is indeed true.